oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-serverless/README.md

     - Learn how to connect to Autonomous Database when is on a private network.

 - [Develop over a full database managed service on your laptop](https://dev.to/javierdelatorre/develop-over-a-full-database-managed-service-on-your-laptop-20pg)
-    - Learn how to create an Autonomous Database at your laptop.
+    - Learn how to create an Autonomous Database on your laptop.

 # Useful Links